cs3281/lectures/README.md

 - Mohammad Kavousi  `mohammad.kavousi@vanderbilt.edu`

-Due to space limitations in classrooms, please attend the section for which you are registered.
+Due to TopHat class participation grades and space limitations, please attend the section for which you are registered.

 ## TAs